kjlaw89/viup/README.md

 	.show_xy(viup.Pos.center, viup.Pos.center)           // Display dialog in center of screen
 ```

+### Autofree

+VIUP should work with V's autofree, however, there are a few situations that can cause crashes.
+If a Control is accessed by calling `get_focused` or `get_handle`,
+the resulting variable, once it goes out of scope, will free the control that was restored by those functions.
+This may crash the application.
+For now if those
+methods are used, add `[manualfree]` to the method and call `free()` on the Controls within as necessary.

 ### Attributes

 All controls can be passed attributes as the last parameters when creating a Control.
 Any amount of attributes can provided.
 Attributes can adjust the various characteristics of a Control such as the title, value(s), background or foreground colors, control sub-type, sizing, etc.